phalcon-kit/docs/docs/services/database.md

     ```ini
     # Database Driver to "postgresql"
-    # Not officially supported by Zemit
+    # Not officially supported by Phalcon Kit
     DATABASE_DRIVER=postgresql
     ```